-But the question of God's will for my life remains, and it's this sense of it being God's will that you become a priest, this quiet, persistent "nagging thought" or "tug in the heart" that leads you to join a seminary and discern more deeply.
+For those discerning priesthood especially, the question of God's will for my life resonates strongly.
+Many often recount a sense of it being God's will that they become a priest, this quiet, persistent "nagging thought", or "tug in the heart" that leads them to join a seminary and discern more deeply.

 If you’re considering coming to the seminary, but not quite sure if you should, pray frequently (especially in Eucharistic Adoration), go to mass Mass (daily if you can) and regularly receive the sacrament of reconciliation.
 Get involved in your parish or local catholic community, with groups like St Vinnies or other kinds of outreach.
 If you have a spare two minutes, here's some great advice!

 Don't forget to talk to some Catholics whose judgment you trust, your parents perhaps, or a friend and talk to a priest too.
 You can also check out the Vocations Melbourne website, for some helpful resources to help you discern God's will for your life.

 Corpus Christi College is a regional seminary and trains priests for the archdioceses and dioceses of Victoria,Tasmania and South Australia.
 To enter the College, you must be sponsored by one of those dioceses.